-In my case 60*0.8=48gr.
+In my case 60X0.8=48grams.

-But this amount should be increased proportionally to the intensity and time of the workouts.
-No exact formulas, but roughly adding 20% up to 50%.
+But this amount should be increased in proportion to the intensity and timing of your workouts.
+There is no exact formulas, but by adding roughly from 20 up to 50 percent.

-In my case 70gr per day should be more than enough.
+In my case 70 grams per day should be more than enough.

-The other “challenge” are vitamins and minerals.
+The other “challenge” is vitamins and minerals.

-Vitamins are readily available in fruits, salads and nuts (the B group), so shouldn’t be a problem.
+Vitamins are readily available in fruits, salads and nuts (the B group or vitamin B complex), so they shouldn’t be a problem.

-To get the numerous minerals depends very much on the diversification of our diet.
+To get the right numerous minerals depends very much on the diversification of our diet.

-Obviously, if we eat a lot of “empty” calories (e.g. carbohydrates like bread, ice-cream, cookies etc.), we may be lacking some of the minerals, or do not get the adequate amount of some.
+Obviously, if we eat a lot of “empty” calories (e.g. carbohydrates like bread, ice-cream, cookies etc.), we may be lacking some of the minerals, or do not get an adequate amount of them.

 What is the role of these minerals?